Don’t blame Israel for the tyranny of its right wing, and don’t condemn Naz Shah for being human

 This comparison struck me earlier this year when Cameron moved to prevent local councils and public sector organisations from boycotting Israeli goods.
 The principle is understandable, but it’s largely impossible to tell if the workers that produce and sell such goods are supporters of Israeli settlements in Palestine or not.
 There would be plenty of justification for nations to boycott British goods by the same logic, but we all know who would be hardest hit by such action – ordinary people.
 Would this be fair?
 No. But in any case, local councils should be afforded the democratic right to boycott whomever they please.

 Recently – indeed as I write this – there has emerged a renewed concern of antisemitism in UK politics, and unfortunately it is the left that is under scrutiny.
-The seeds of this problem were planted as an attempt to smear Jeremy Corbyn as a “terrorist sympathiser” (remember, favouring negotiation over bloodshed is a weakness for the likes of Cameron and Netanyahu), and grew in recent days after it emerged Bradford West MP Naz Shah had shared anti-Israel comments on social media.
+Antisemitism, an everyday tool for tabloids to use against Ed Miliband during his Labour leadership, is now lamented by the same publications as Jeremy Corbyn is labelled a “terrorist sympathiser” (remember, favouring negotiation over bloodshed is a weakness for the likes of Cameron and Netanyahu).
+The story grew in recent days after it emerged Bradford West MP Naz Shah had shared anti-Israel comments on social media.
 But Shah, rightfully, despite her current suspension, will find herself reinstated.
 I agree fully with the JLM’s (Jewish Labour Movement) position on the matter: